devguides-io/devguides-2016/redux/reducers/immutability.md

 > ↳ React does this under-the-hood to make rendering faster.

 If your React app seems like it's not updating, most of the time it's because you're using mutations.
-A mutated state makes `state === oldState` true, even if they changed... making React skip doing updates.
+A mutated state makes `state === oldState` true even if they changed, making React skip doing updates.

 -